Versatile and easy to cook with, tofu takes on many roles and adapts well to the flavors of sauces and marinades.

 - Hot and Spicy Tofu

 - Yellow Squash and Tofu Stir Fry

 - Fast and Easy Tofu Lo-Mein

 If you prefer, you can bake tofu in the oven instead of frying it on the stovetop.
-Press out as much moisture as you can from the tofu, then cut into slices, and bake on a lightly oiled baking sheet at 350 degrees F. To add flavor, marinate the tofu in advance or try basting the tofu with simple soy sauce-based marinades.
-Here are several top-rated recipes for baked tofu.
+To make baked tofu, press out as much moisture as you can from the tofu, then cut into slices, and bake on a lightly oiled baking sheet at 350 degrees F. To add flavor, marinate the tofu in advance or try basting the tofu with simple soy sauce-based marinades.

 - Tofu Quiche with Broccoli

 VIDEO: How to Make Tofu Lasagna